dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/single-file-processing.md

 **Parameters**

-`file`: The file path and name that you want to implement the data capturing.
+`file`: The file path and name that you want to capture data from.
-`templateName`: Specify a template with a templateName for the data capturing.
+`templateName`: Specify a settings template that will be used for the data capturing.
 `error`: An NSError pointer.
 An error occurs when:

 * The method is triggered after the capture is started.